MandyLCloud/gdtest/generated/process_data_interface.md

     | :---------------- | :---------------- | :----------- | :-------------- |
     | *To be defined*  | *To be defined*  | *To be defined*  | *To be defined*  |
     | ...             | ...             | ...          | ...             |
+    *(Detailed data mapping will be defined in the detailed design phase)*

 *   **Example Stored Procedure Call (Illustrative):**